theAvoidact.com

 What the AVOID Act does

-At its core, the AVOID Act amends CPLR § 1007 to require that a defendant who wishes to bring a third-party complaint must do so within a defined period after serving its answer.
+At its core, the AVOID Act amends CPLR § 1007 to require that a defendant who wishes to bring a third-party complaint must do so within 90 days after serving its answer.
 The legislature framed this as a response to a documented pattern of delay: defendants using the threat of impleader as a negotiating tactic, filing third-party complaints only after the note of issue had been filed, and using the process to force settlements rather than to genuinely litigate apportionment of liability.

 The deadline framework at a glance

-These deadlines interact with each other and with case-specific facts in ways that require careful tracking from the moment service is received.
+These deadlines apply to cases commenced on or after April 18, 2026.
 Use the deadline calculator to apply these rules to a specific set of dates.

 Who it affects most